 Can I use this recipe with other fish recipes?
 Sure!
 The flavor profile is pretty flexible so it complements most fresh fishes.

 Can I make snapper in the oven?
 Go for it!
-You won’t get the flavor and char you will from a grill, but it will still taste great.
+You won’t get the flavor and char you will from grill grates, but fish in the oven still tastes great!

 CONNECT WITH SAVORY EXPERIMENTS!